amoghmc/data_scraper_for_reddit/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-* Data-Scraper for Reddit is a GUI-based web scraping tool that allows users to scrape data using the official API from Reddit.
+* Data-Scraper for Reddit is a GUI-based scraping tool that allows users to scrape data from Reddit using the official API from Reddit.
 * The GUI is implemented using Java Swings and SQLite for storing user data.
 * Features 10+ filters and a dedicated sorting panel.
 * Results are filtered from the first page of the query.